 - Aspiration and educational ambition – Pupil Premium students arrive at Plympton Academy with low educational ambition and aspirations

-- Behaviour - this can have a detrimental impact on an academic progress where behaviours does not meet our high expectations
+- Behaviour - this can have a detrimental impact on academic progress where behaviours does not meet our high expectations

 - Attendance – nationally attendance rates for pupil premium students are lower than that of other peers